 a better way to manage water at home

-There are many ways we can help slow down and capture stormwater.
-By using conservation practices in strategic locations at our homes and in our community, we can bring back the landscape’s ability to soak up stormwater improving local flooding problems & water quality.
+There are many ways that we can help slow down and capture stormwater.
+By using conservation practices in strategic locations at our homes and in our community, we can bring back the landscape’s ability to soak up stormwater, improving local flooding problems and water quality.
 These conservation practices can also help fix problems such as poor lawn health, ponding and drainage issues at home, improve local habitat, and more.
 Some solutions include soil quality restoration, rain gardens, and rain barrels.
 Across the Des Moines metro, multiple funding resources, local contractors and businesses can help you implement these valuable projects at home.

 Rain barrels are one of the simplest conservation practices you can use at home to help protect neighboring streams, rivers, or lakes.
 They are easy to build and install and can provide many benefits.

 Where to use rain barrels: Connect rain barrels to downspouts on your house and garage.
 Rain barrels will typically capture 50 to 60 gallons.
 A small 8′ x 10′ area of roof will generate 50 gallons of water during a 1 inch of rain.

 - Rinse out recyclables before putting them in the recycle bin

 - Wash exterior fixtures like windows, mailboxes & dog houses

 One of the most popular Rainscaping practices in the Des Moines Metro is Soil Quality Restoration, or SQR.
 The process naturally improves your lawn by increasing soil health and your lawn’s ability to manage water.